-NOTE: This procedure is only applicable if you are installing an M.2 2280 solid-state drive into solid-state drive slot 0 (M.2 PCle SSD 0) on the system board.
+NOTE: This procedure is only applicable if you are installing an M.2 2280 solid-state drive in the solid-state drive slot 0 (M.2 PCle SSD 0).

 The following image(s) indicate the location of the M.2 2280 solid-state drive in slot 0 and provides a visual representation of the installation procedure.